KeachMurakami/KeachMurakami.github.io/_supplemental/README.md

 For colleagues reproducing my researches.

 -   cucumber
-    -   cultivating cucumber seedlings for photosynthetic measurements.
+    -   cultivate cucumber seedlings for photosynthetic measurements (in Japanese).
+-   dual\_pam
+    -   measure photochemical reactions in PSII and PSI (in Japanese)

 bookmarks
 ---------